Graham Young: Early life and crimes

 On Easter Saturday, 21 April 1962, Young's stepmother died.
 Her death was attributed to a prolapsed cervical disc, which was believed to have resulted from a road accident.
 Much later, Young told police that he poisoned her with a lethal dose of thallium.
 At her wake, Young poisoned a male relative after lacing a jar of mustard pickle with antimony.
 Shortly afterwards his father became seriously ill and was taken to hospital, where he was told that he was suffering from antimony poisoning and one more dose would have killed him.
 Young's aunt, who knew of his fascination with poisons, became suspicious, as did a science teacher who discovered several bottles of poison in his school desk.
-The teacher and the headmaster arranged for Young to be interviewed by a psychiatrist posing as a careers advisor, who contacted police after Young revealed his extensive knowledge of poisons and toxicology.
+The teacher and the headmaster arranged for Young to be interviewed by a psychiatrist posing as a careers adviser, who contacted police after Young revealed his extensive knowledge of poisons and toxicology.

 Young was arrested on 23 May 1962 after returning home from school.
 Vials of thallium and antimony were found in his possession.
 When questioned by police, he confessed to poisoning his father, stepmother, sister and a school friend.
 Psychiatrist Dr Christopher Fysh testified that Young had a psychopathic disorder rather than a mental illness and had failed "to develop a normal moral sense."
 He felt it was "extremely likely" that Young would re-offend and recounted a conversation in which Young said: "I am missing my antimony.
 I miss the power it gives me."
-Fysh recommended that Young be detained at Broadmoor Hospital, an institution for patients with mental disorders who have committed criminal offences.
+Fysh recommended that Young be detained at Broadmoor Hospital in Berkshire, an institution for patients with mental disorders who have committed criminal offences.
 Dr Donald Blair, another psychiatrist, concurred with Fysh's viewpoint.

-Young pleaded guilty to three charges of poisoning his father, sister and school friend and was convicted of "malicious administration of a noxious thing to inflict grievous bodily harm".
+Young pleaded guilty to three charges of poisoning his father, sister and school friend and was convicted of "malicious administration of a noxious thing to inflict grievous bodily harm."
 He was not charged for murdering his stepmother, as her autopsy report did not list poison as the cause of death.
 The judge, Justice Melford Stevenson, ruled that Young was to be detained under Section 60 of the Mental Health Act at Broadmoor.
 Furthermore, he was not to be released for fifteen years without the approval of the Home Secretary.